samwfrancis/Programming3D/GameDesignDocuments.md

 ### ​Missions/Challenges

-Will start of with basic platforming challenges but will increase to involve different gravity fields and physics objects
+Will start of with basic puzzles challenges but will increase to involve more coins in harder to reach areas

 ### ​Choice points

-No direct branches but if secret ending will appear for completionists
+No direct branches but diffiuclt will effect number of coins spawned

 ## Characters

 ### Player Characters

-Main Character will be a bear who wears a bucket hat and trousers
+Main Character will be a robot that the scientists have built to test their puzzles

 ### Enemies

-Enemies will be Wasps, Bees and Hornets
+Enemies will be floating round creatures with colourful designs

 ### Allies

-No Allies but will be assisted by Power-ups
+No Allies

 ## ​Environment